-In order to fully classify and study the SGWB emergent in our model, there is a total of five main ingredients.
+In order to fully classify and study the PGW spectra emergent in our model, there are a total of five main ingredients.
 The first one is inherently dependent on the considered model structure -- the finite temperature effective potential \cite{Dolan:1973qd,Weinberg:1974hy,Brandenberger:1984cz}.
 Generically, it can be written as \cite{Quiros:1999jp,Curtin:2016urg}

 where the first term, $V^{(0)}$, is the tree-level scalar potential given in Eq.~\eqref{eq:scalar_potential}.
 The second term is the Coleman-Weinberg one-loop correction,

 where $F$ is 0 for bosons and 1 for fermions, $m_a(\phi_b)$ is the $\phi_a$-field dependent mass of the particle $a$, $n_a$ is the number of degrees of freedom for each particle $a$ and $\mu$ is a renormalisation scale.
 The particle degrees of freedom can be computed as $(-1)^{2s}QN(2s+1)$, where $s$ is the spin of the particle, $Q = 1(2)$ for neutral (charged) particles, and $N$ is the number of colours.
 In this work, we consider the $\overline{\mathrm{MS}}$ renormalisation scheme such that we have $C_a=3/2$ for scalars, fermions and longitudinally polarized gauge bosons, and $C_a=1/2$ for transverse gauge bosons.
 Additionally, the renormalisation scale is fixed as $\mu = \prod_{i=1}^{n} m_{\phi_i}^{1/n}$ where $i$ runs over all BSM scalars in the model.
 Since we allow to vary the masses of the scalar fields, $\mu$ will be different for each sampled point.